LexNastin/art-downloader/README.md

 ## Making Twitter Work

 Go to Twitter and login (you can create an account for the sole purpose of this program).
 Now open the F12 menu and go to the `Network` tab.
 Refresh the page, and look at the first request.
 Go to the `Headers` tab on that request, and scroll down until you see the `Cookie` header.
 Copy the cookie, and go to the settings of the Art Downloader.
 There you should find a Twitter Cookie setting.
 Paste your cookie there and save.
 Twitter uploads should now work :D. I'm not sure how long these last, so if something's not working after a little while, try repeating this step.

+## Supporting The Development of This Tool

+First of all, if you like the art hosted on any of the instances I host, DO NOT donate to this tool.
+Any such donations WILL BE refunded.
+Rather, support the respective artists directly.
+Find them by going to the sources of the art you find, and looking for a donate/commission link somewhere on their page.
+I am not in any way trying to steal what should be going to them.
+Now, if you actually came here to support me in the development of Art Downloader, you can either help by finding issues and/or submitting useful pull requests, or if you really want to, by clicking on the"Donate" button at the top of this GitHub repo, where you can find [my Ko-fi page](https://ko-fi.com/lexnastin).
+Thanks to everyone for absolutely any type of support, as this is just a hobby project that I maintain for personal use in my free time.